eduflornet/Serverless/README.md

   }
 }
 ```
-A postman collection is also included with the basic structure to test each of the CRUD methods of the API.
+A [Postman collection](https://github.com/eduflornet/Serverless/blob/main/Functions.postman_collection.json) is also included with the basic structure to test each of the CRUD methods of the API.

 I have using the following tools:

 - Visual Studio 2019
 - Postman 8.9.1
-- netcoreapp3.1
+- NETCore 3.1
 - Microsoft.NET.Sdk.Functions Version="3.0.13"
 - Microsoft.Azure.WebJobs.Extensions.Storage Version="4.0.4"